erizov/Professor/semester_1/lecture_06_advanced_trees/avl_tree/README.md

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ## Learning Objectives

 ## Prerequisites

 - Basic programming knowledge in Python or Java
-- Understanding of arrays, lists, and basic data structures
+- Understanding of arrays, lists, and basic content structures
 - Familiarity with loops, conditionals, and functions

 By the end of this lecture, students will be able to: